Montana Car Accident Settlement Process and Timeline

 In Montana, you have three years to file a lawsuit for personal injury and two years for property damage.
 The time starts from the date of the accident.
 Once you miss the deadline, the court will refuse to hear your case.

 Is someone blaming you for the accident?
 Or did the insurance company reject your claim or offer less than you're entitled to?
-Get a free claim evaluation from an experienced car accident attorney in Montana who can help you figure out what your legal options are.
+It's important to understand the law and your rights after an accident, especially if the other party is at fault.
+An experienced car accident attorney in Montana can help you figure out what your legal options are.

 Contact a qualified attorney.